Ethra8/festival-tickets-sale/README.md

 - **email.message** : Import ***EmailMessage*** class from the ***email*** package, to send emails.
 Full documentation [here](https://docs.python.org/3/library/email.examples.html)

 ## TESTING
+This app has been carefully tested, as detailed below.

 ### VALIDATION TESTING
+[CI Python Linter by Code Institute](https://pep8ci.herokuapp.com/) has been used to validate the code, and resulted in no errors.

 ### MANUAL TESTING